sultanguvenbas/Data_mining/README.md

 Team & Roles:

-Ali Akgöl and Sultan Güvenbaş.
+Ali Akgöl(370709069) and Sultan Güvenbaş(170709055).
 We both worked in every places such as report and source code e.t.c.

 Structure: